NoahvdAa/uQueue/README.md

 The documentation for this plugin can be found on my [wiki site](https://wiki.noah.pm/books/uqueue).

+## Submodules

+This project consists of multiple maven submodules:

+- uqueue-api: The dependency to use when integrating uQueue into a plugin.
+For more information, go to the section **Developer API**.
+- uqueue-plugin: The plugin to be installed on BungeeCord and Spigot servers.
+- uqueue-ultra-permissions: The Ultra Permissions integration.
+For an explanation as to why this is seperated, check the module's [README](https://github.com/NoahvdAa/uQueue/blob/master/uqueue-ultra-permissions/README.md).

 ## Translations

 Translated versions of messages.yml can be found in the [translations folder](https://github.com/NoahvdAa/uQueue/tree/master/translations).
 When creating a new translation, you should put your name right below the ASCII art, like this: